 Being able to tow 3,000 lbs means much larger camping trailers can be considered.
 It obviously also means a wider range of boats/recreational vehicles can be towed.
 In terms of cargo trailers, something like the twin-axle 5×10 U-Haul cargo trailer could be used.

 The ID.4 is the first EV from VW to hit the US which was designed as an electric vehicle from the ground up.
-The AWD Pro variant which can tow will be available in mid-2021.
-The predicted EPA range of 250 miles would provide an estimated average towing range of 125 miles.
+The AWD Pro variant which can tow will be available in mid-2022.
+The EPA range of 249 miles would provide an estimated average towing range of 125 miles.
 Max charging at 125kW via DC fast charger.

 Towing Capacity Up To 4,000 lbs